eranroz/hewiktionary_checker/README.md

 * **link_words_recording.py**, a bot that scans audio files in [commons](https://commons.wikimedia.org/wiki/Category:Hebrew_pronunciation) and add them to the lexeme definition in hewiktionary.

+* **upload.py**, a bot that loads all files in a given directory to commons to the [Hebrew pronunciation](https://commons.wikimedia.org/wiki/Category:Hebrew_pronunciation) category.
+You should give it the name of the directory of the audios.
+For example:

+`python3 upload.py words_tet/ -always -ignorewarn exists`

 * **rule_checker.py** - a bot that checks all different issues and produce a list of article to each issue.

 Run with `-h` to list possible issues codes to check and run with `--issues <code1> <code2> <code3> ..` to check only the listed issues.